Projects

 Paste this prompt into Codex

-Shared config — this also connects the Codex desktop app.
+Shared config — also connects the Codex desktop app, and adds an AGENTS.md rule.
 Never any tokens.

-In the Codex app, open Settings → Integrations & MCP, add a server, and choose Streamable HTTP (not STDIO).
+In the Codex app, open Settings → Integrations & MCP, add a server named Orchard, and choose Streamable HTTP (not STDIO).

 Save — the app starts the OAuth flow, so sign in with Google.
 Done (shared with the Codex CLI).